funkysi1701/funkysi1701Website/content/posts/2023/become-the-best-actor-astronaut-or-developer-you-can-be.md

 <img src="/images/million-miles.jpg" width="400px" style="float:right;padding-left:8px" />

 A film I saw recently has a similar tale of a singular vision.
-[A Million Miles Away](https://www.amazon.co.uk/Million-Miles-Away-Michael-Pe%C3%B1a/dp/B0CC7MQFVD/ref=sr_1_1) tells the story of a man that wanted to be an Astronaut and applied to NASA 12 times (he was rejected 11 times!)
+[A Million Miles Away](https://www.amazon.co.uk/Million-Miles-Away-Michael-Pe%C3%B1a/dp/B0CC7MQFVD/ref=sr_1_1) tells the story of Jose Hernandez, a man that wanted to be an Astronaut and applied to NASA 12 times (he was rejected 11 times!)
 He started life as a migrant farm worker, (so similar to Patrick Stewart who also grew up in poverty).
 He did everything in his power to achieve his goals, and didn't give up.

+Jose Hernandez, when facing failure looked at those that had got into NASA.
+What did they have that he didn't.
+He then worked on those areas to improve himself.
+He didn't give up, he kept going.
+He works on his fitness, he got a pilots license, he learns Russian.

 So what's my point.
 Have a Big Goal.
 It can be anything but it needs to be **big**.
 My big goal of becoming a developer was achieved many years ago, and since then I have done a fair amount of drifting through life.
 What I need to do is be more like Patrick Stewart and continue to improve my skills, everyday make myself a better developer.
 What problems am I facing, lets break them down into manageable goals and get them solved so I can move on to the next lot.